-A dream holiday with the family is an ideal getaway from all the hustle and bustle of everyday life.
-Travelling with the family is the most joyous, especially when everyone’s there.
+A dream vacation with the family is an ideal getaway from all the hustle and bustle of everyday life.
+Traveling with the family is the most joyous especially everyone’s there.
 Bringing in the kids won’t make an easier time, but with the little ones tagging along, it certainly brings a whole new experience for both parents and children.

-There have been countless stories about upset stomachs and fever-ridden bus rides on what most families consider as their dream holiday.
+There have been countless stories about upset stomachs and fever-ridden bus rides on what most families consider a dream vacation.
 Whenever these unfortunate illnesses happen, the trip goes down for the worse as most families cancel potential activities during the stay.
 Severe sickness even shortens the holiday, prompting most tourists to go home and seek immediate medical attention.

-When children get stricken with illness during a holiday, parents tend to focus on them more.
-Children are more susceptible to infections and other disease-causing vectors more than adults.
-This fact is the reason why most parents would prefer ending a holiday rather than continuing and risking the illness to worsen.
+When children get stricken with illness during a vacation, parents tend to focus on them more.
+Children are more susceptible to infections and other disease causing vectors more than adults.
+This fact is the reason why most parents would prefer ending a vacation rather than going on and risking to worsen the illness further.

-In this article, we’ll talk about the basics and important to-do routines when going overseas.
-A holiday trip is supposed to be fun, that’s why we need to focus on our health to make the most out of the countless experiences we can have while travelling the world.
+In this article, we’ll talk about the basics and important to-do routines when going overseas for vacations.
+A vacation is supposed to be fun, that’s why we need to focus on our health to make the most out of the countless experiences we can have while traveling the world.